 Called 1994 Email Marisa

 Marisa regularly advises and represents clients in relation to the validity/construction of Wills, disputes involving Executors and PR’s, Part 64 applications and on claims under the Inheritance (Provision for Family and Dependants) Act 1975 and other related matters.
-Last year she appeared in the first post Ilott v Blue Cross adult claimant case for financial provision (Nahjec v Fowle EW Misc 11 CC).
+She appeared in the first post Ilott v Blue Cross adult claimant case for financial provision (Nahjec v Fowle EW Misc 11 CC).

-Marisa is also instructed regularly in relation to property matters.
-She frequently advises on issues arising out of Trusts of Land and TOLATA claims, and represents clients in both the High Court and the Property Tribunals.
-Marisa also deals with all levels of disputes involving easements, boundary disputes, adverse possession and other claims relating to property in both the HIgh Court and Property Tribunals.
+Marisa is also instructed regularly to deal with issues arising out of Trusts of Land and TOLATA claims and all levels of disputes involving easements, boundary disputes, adverse possession and other claims relating to property in both the HIgh Court and Property Tribunals.